pR0Ps/website/pelican/content/blog/preserving-xposed-framework-through-a-flash.md

 reverted back to the original version, disabling the Xposed Framework until it's restored.

+**UPDATE:** The Xposed Framework installer now includes the option to flash a zip file to install the framework instead of patching `app_process` directly.
+The method detailed in this post will still work, but the new way to make sure the framework is installed after flashing a new ROM is to simply flash the Xposed installer zip right after flashing the ROM.

 The solution to this is a script that will automatically back up the existing `app_process` before a flash, then restore it after the flash completes.